On Bayesian Mechanics: A Physics of and by Beliefs: The free energy principle and Bayesian mechanics: an overview

 With such a general setup in place, most of contemporary physics, from classical to statistical and quantum mechanics, proceeds to ask whether we can say anything interesting about the probability distribution of different paths or states of the system.
 The probability distribution over paths or states of a system is usually called a \textit{generative model} in the FEP literature \cite{Ramstead2019enactive}.
 In statistics, a generative model or probability density is a joint probability density function over some variables.
 In the FEP literature, the generative model can be analysed in two complementary ways, leading to two main formulations of the FEP: either as a density over states, specifying their probability of being encountered (as opposed to encountering surprising states); or as a density over paths, quantifying the probability of that path (as opposed to other, less probable paths).
 One can visualize the generative model as a curved (probability density shaped) surface over the space of states or paths of a particular system; the probability of a state of path is associated with the height of the image of the function over the space of states or paths.

 The next step concerns the \textit{particular partition}.
 We said that the FEP applies to ``things" defined in a particular way, which become models of their embedding environment.
-Clearly, to talk about ``a model" necessitates a partition into two entities: something that we can identify as the model, and the process being modelled (the generative process).
-Accordingly, the FEP applies informatively to ``things" defined in a particular way, via a \textit{sparse causal dependence structure} or \textit{sparse coupling}, which is the key construction from which the rest of the FEP follows \cite{ friston2021some, Friston2021a}.\footnote{The FEP is not a ``theory of everything'' in the sense that it could be applied informatively to kind any mathematical system whatsoever.
-Indeed, \cite{aguilera2021particular} have shown that the FEP applies vacuously to all sorts of systems; e.g., it applies to, but has nothing particularly interesting to say about, linear stochastic systems.
-This is by design: there is nothing interesting to say, FEP-theoretically, about such systems.
-See our discussion below.} In other words, the FEP is a principle that we can apply to specify the mechanics of systems that have a specific, \textit{particular partition} (i.e., into a thing that is a model and a process that is being modelled).
-For such a distinction to hold in physical systems, it must be the case the causal coupling between the thing that instantiates the model and generative process evince some kind of sparsity.
+Clearly, to talk about ``a model" necessitates a partition into two entities: something that we can identify as the model, and something being modelled.
+Accordingly, the FEP applies informatively to ``things" defined in a particular way, via a \textit{sparse causal dependence structure} or \textit{sparse coupling}, which is the key construction from which the rest of the FEP follows \cite{ friston2021some, Friston2021a, weak-blankets}.
+In other words, the FEP is a principle that we can apply to specify the mechanics of systems that have a specific, \textit{particular partition} (i.e., into a thing that is a model and a thing that is being modelled).
+For such a distinction to hold in physical systems, it must be the case the causal coupling between the thing that instantiates the model and the thing that is modelled evince some kind of sparsity.
 Consider the informal proof by contradiction: if everything was causally affected by everything else (i.e, if there was no sparse coupling, as in a gas) over some meaningful timescale, then we would not be able to speak of any one ``thing'' as against a backdrop of other things.